home-assistant/home-assistant.io/source/_components/deconz.markdown

 ## {% linkable_title Remote control devices%}

 Remote controls (ZHASwitch category) will be exposed as events named 'deconz_event' with a payload of 'id' and 'event'.
 Id will be the device name from deCONZ and Event will be the momentary state of the switch.
+An extra entity battery sensor will be created to show battery levels of switch.

 Typical values for switches, the event codes are 4 numbers where the first and last number are of interest here.